RAISING YOUR MIND TO AN ADULT LEVEL

 When Shani occupies the same radix or navamsha house with the Moon, the conflict between these two different survival mandates produces:

-Shani is about doing - not being .
+Shani is about orderly doing - not about calm being .

-"... a gloomy state of affairs tends to bring delays and disappointments and hinders the native 's progress in all directions.
+" ... a gloomy state of affairs tends to bring delays and disappointments and hinders one's progress in all directions.

 Trying time for financial affairs.